alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 .# Abstract

-This document defines End-to-End Secure Messaging.
+This document defines End-to-End Secure Messaging in terms of the behaviours that should be exhibited by software which claims to implement it, or its subset known as End-to-End Encrypted Messaging.

 {mainmatter}